top of page

 Confucius was at home and Zengzi was attending to him.

 Zengzi stood up from his seat and respectfully said: “I am not sharp.
-How could I fully understand such profound principle!”
+How could I fully understand such a profound principle!”

 bottom of page